bonfa/algo-master/algo-master/summary/detail/Arrays.md

 # Current solution
+Skipping the solutions where I do not remember the optimal algorithm

 ## Exercises Solved But Not In The Best Way
 - move zeroes (solved with 2 pointers, but added useless internal loop)

+## Exercises Not Solved
+- majority element

 # Version 1
 ## Exercises Not Solved